 Specially Protected Areas of Mediterranean Importance (SPAMI)

-A series of protected sites throughout the Mediterranean region
+A series of legally protected marine and coastal sites in the Mediterranean region, designated under the Barcelona Convention.

-The Specially Protected Areas of Mediterranean Importance (SPAMIs) are sites recognized under the Barcelona convention Protocol to conserve amongst other things: “the components of biological diversity in the Mediterranean, ecosystems specific to the Mediterranean area or the habitats of endangered species , are of special interest at the scientific, aesthetic, cultural or educational levels”.
+The Specially Protected Areas of Mediterranean Importance (SPAMIs) are marine and coastal sites of the Mediterranean, created under the Barcelona Convention Protocol for Specially Protected Areas and Biological Diversity in the Mediterranean (SPA/BD Protocol) to conserve: “the components of biological diversity in the Mediterranean, ecosystems specific to the Mediterranean area or the habitats of endangered species, are of special interest at the scientific, aesthetic, cultural or educational levels”.
 1

-Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (Barcelona convention).
+All Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (Barcelona Convention).
+2

 Year of creation